-In this unit students apply the problem-solving methodology to identify and extract data through the use of software tools such as database, spreadsheet and data visualisation software to create data visualisations or infographics.
+In this unit students apply the problem-solving methodology to analyse data using software tools such as database, spreadsheet and data visualisation software to create data visualisations.
 Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.

-In Area of Study 1, students respond to teacher-provided solution requirements and designs.
-Students develop data visualisations and use appropriate software tools to present findings.
-Appropriate software tools include database, spreadsheet and data visualisation software.
+In Area of Study 1, students respond to teacher-provided solution requirements and designs to develop data visualisations.
+They apply specific functions of database and spreadsheet software tools to manipulate, cleanse and analyse data.
+Students then use a data visualisation software tool to develop data visualisations that present their findings.

-In Area of Study 2, students propose a research question, prepare a project plan, collect and analyse data, and design infographics or dynamic data visualisations.
-Area of Study 2 forms the first part of the School-Assessed Task (SAT) this is completed in Unit 4, Area of Study 1.
+In Area of Study 2, students propose a research question, prepare a project plan, collect, analyse and prepare data, and design infographics and/or dynamic data visualisations.
+Area of Study 2 forms the first part of the School-assessed Task (SAT) that is completed in Unit 4, Area of Study 1.